bambera74/DevOps-Course-Starter/README.md

 ==================
 has been provided to test that the ViewModel class is functioning correctly.
 A sample set of data has been provided in test_view_model.py which can be extended to cover other use cases.
-To execute the test simply run pytest from the terminal.
+To execute the test simply run `poetry run pytest` from the terminal.

 test_integration.py
 ===================